-Urban watershed management for stormwater management requires the mitigation of the impacts of urban development.
+Urban watershed management for stormwater management requires the mitigation of the impacts of urban development and avoidance of flood hazards.
 The planning and design processes are becoming increasingly complex while demanding the use of advanced engineering application of the latest scientific knowledge.
 This seminar will explore advanced topics of concern in the planning and design of modern stormwater management systems in urban areas.

 After participating in this course, you will be able to:

-- Enhance protection of property from flood damage and reduce pollution at a lower cost.
+- Enhance protection of property from flood and wave damage,

 - Participate in public consultation meetings with confidence, and